cosmicjs/unft-marketplace/README.md

-## Build an uNFT marketplace with Next.js, Cosmic and Stripe integration

-For building this uNFT marketplace app we are going to use Next.js, Cosmic, and Stripe.
-After we are done, you will be equipped with a foundation to build your own ideas and projects using these powerful, modern tools.
+## uNFT Marketplace

+The uNFT Marketplace app is a template that you can use to get your own digital storefront up and running in minutes.
+Download and use for free.

 ## Tools we’ll be using
+This template uses the following technologies:

 - [Next.js](https://nextjs.org/) - scalable and high-performance **React.js** framework for modern web development.
 Provides a large set of features, such as hybrid rendering, route prefetching, automatic image optimization, and internationalization, out of the box.
 - [Cosmic](https://www.cosmicjs.com/) - fast, fully managed [headless CMS](https://www.cosmicjs.com/headless-cms) that enables us to quickly manage and create website content including UGC (user-generated content).